Schedule your posts and include your own logo & linkback

 So there you have it.
 A really cool deal on a really cool app.

 Do let me know if you sign up, and how it works for you.
 And if you think your colleagues/friends would like this, by all means share it with them, too.
-Shonali Burke is VP Digital for the digital communications agency MSL, Washington, DC (and a former Socialbrite partner).
-Follow her on Twitter at @shonali.
+Shonali Burke is a public relations and social media expert and consultant based in Washington, D.C.
+Her firm provides integrated PR for measurable results.
+You can connect with Shonali via her website or follow her on Twitter.

 This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported.